2000 started with a Big Bang as the Octopus Newsroom team joined the global new-millennium celebrations.

 MOS may sound like just another engineering term, but it is one of the most useful developments in the entire history of newsroom computing.
 MOS gives newsroom computer system users the ability to integrate with third-party systems offering features such as graphics, commercials-scheduling, playout, MAM, prompters and traffic-handling.
 Newsroom managers thus retain a high level of freedom to decide when and where they purchase production, post-production and data storage equipment.
 Careful design and coordination allow all essential newsroom tasks to be handled from a single workstation rather than having to clutter desks with multiple monitors and keyboards.
 MOS-standardised metadata exchange between these devices also allows fast content searching and seamless control across an entire production network.

-Thanks to MOS, for Octopus Newsroom from year 2000 onward, Open really would mean Open.
+Thanks to MOS, for Octopus Newsroom from the year 2000 onward, Open really would mean Open.
 Stay tuned, Octopus will be sharing more blog stories of our journey for each year since we were founded in 1999.